pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 You can set a backup policy to perform scheduled backups of the TiDB cluster, and set a backup retention policy to avoid excessive backup items.
 A scheduled full backup is described by a custom `BackupSchedule` CR object.
 A full backup is triggered at each backup time point.
 Its underlying implementation is the ad-hoc full backup.

-### Step 1: Prepare for a scheduled full backup
+### Step 1.
+Prepare for a scheduled full backup

-The steps to prepare for a scheduled full backup are the same as that of [Prepare for an ad-hoc backup](#step-1-prepare-for-an-ad-hoc-backup).
+The steps to prepare for a scheduled full backup are the same as those of [Prepare for an ad-hoc backup](#step-1-prepare-for-an-ad-hoc-backup).

-### Step 2: Perform a scheduled full backup
+### Step 2.
+Perform a scheduled full backup

 Depending on which method you choose to grant permissions to the remote storage, perform a scheduled full backup by doing one of the following: